domtronn/jpop.el/README.md

 --regex-coffee=/^[ \t]*([A-Za-z.]+)[ \t]+=[^->\n]*$/\1/v,variable/
 --regex-coffee=/^[ \t]*((class ){1}[A-Za-z.]+)[ \t]+=[^->\n]*$/\1/v,object/
 ```

 Which will allow for proper JavaScript tags creation.
-You can also copy `.ctags` from this project into your `HOME` directory.
+You can also
+copy `.ctags` from this project into your `HOME` directory.

 __These were taken from [@jackcviers's gist](https://gist.github.com/jackcviers/2128247).
 Please :star: it if you found it useful!__

 # Planned Features #
 I'm trying to get this project in a nicer state for my own purposes, future features will include
 - [x] `.gitignore` integration for filtering
+- [x] Some form of Caching
+- [ ] Dynamic updating of project
 - [x] Better integration for test
     - [x] opening
     - [ ] running